MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ## Constructing Queries

 A `DataKnot`, or just *knot*, is a container having structured, vectorized data.
-A *query* transforms one knot into another, *elementwise*.
-That is, for each input provided by the knot, a query will produce an output.

 For this conceptual guide, we'll start with a trivial knot, `void` as our initial data source.
-The `void` knot provides a single input having the value `nothing`.
+The `void` knot provides our queries a single input flow with the value `nothing`.

     void = DataKnot(nothing)
     #=>